latex3/tagging-project/documentation/wtpdf/fulldoc.md

 #### Observations

- - The markdown returned from ChatGPT 4 is heavy reworded and shortened
+ - The markdown returned from ChatGPT 4 is heavily reworded and shortened
  - The equation numbers are dropped (would be a problem if cross-referenced)
  - The introductory text to the set of equations has been altered
  - A comma on the first line of equations has been invented (but not on the second line)